 I traveled through most of Europe in my 20s, and then ventured further into the Middle East and Asia.
 I lived in Geneva (1975), spent a couple of weeks in North Yemen, and a couple of years in Lebanon (1976–1978).

-By 1979, I was working as an Associated Expert in Population Education at UNESCO’s Regional Office for Africa in Dakar, responsible, with a small team, for implementing a UNFPA-funded program to educate young people about how to raise healthy families.
-Learning that one could (somewhat) control when to get pregnant (with the purpose of spacing, not limiting pregnancies) got me into the world of family planning programs.
+By 1979, I was working as an Associate Expert in Population Education at UNESCO’s Regional Office for Africa in Dakar.
+I was a member of a team responsible for implementing a UNFPA-funded program to educate young people about how to raise healthy families.
+One aspect of that was the promotion of ‘birth spacing’ - helping couples to space their pregnancies in a way that was good for the health of the women, their newborns and their older children.
+This led me into the world of family planning programs.